Ajaymaurya1008/Roadmap/README.md

 https://youtube.com/playlist?list=PLfqMhTWNBTe3H6c9OGXb5_6wcc1Mca52n

-Then you can finally jump on to JS
+Then you can finally jump on to JS.
-Javascript will give life to your website and have to give the maximum amount of your time in leaning this because there's no end to it
+It will give life to your website and you have to give the maximum amount of your time in leaning this because there's no end to it
-JS you can learn it from bootcamps or detailed course as per your choice https://youtu.be/jS4aFq5-91M
+You can learn JS from bootcamps or detailed course as per your choice https://youtu.be/jS4aFq5-91M

 By that time, you can also Learn about CSS utilities